NERC-CEH/time-stream/src/time_series/docs/source/user_guide/timeseries_basics.rst

    - Use flag columns for quality control
 3. **Define relationships** between related columns
 4. **Add metadata** to enhance understanding of your data
-5. **Regularly validate** your time series against expected resolution and periodicity

 Next Steps
 ---------